 Note To The Reader: This article is the result of years of research after consulting hundreds of sources and resources.
 Most of what is published today as authoritative and scholarly research is actually revised accounts of historical facts and presents a distorted view of history.
 Don't be misled.
 Do your own research.
-There are many good sources available today to help the honest scholar and researcher prove the accuracy and validity of the claims made in this article.
+There are many good sources available today to help the honest scholar and researcher prove, or disprove, the accuracy and validity of the claims made in this article.
 See the links throughout this article and "Historical Books & Documentation of Facts" near the page bottom.

 GOD and AMERICA

 Jesus saith unto them, Did ye never read in the scriptures, The stone which the builders rejected, the same is become the head of the corner: this is the Lord's doing, and it is marvellous in our eyes?

 Therefore say I unto you, The kingdom of God shall be taken from you, and given to a nation bringing forth the fruits thereof.
 (Matthew 21:42,43)

 Another parable put he forth unto them, saying, The kingdom of heaven is likened unto a man which sowed good seed in his field: